 Getting started with social media can be a tricky process, working out how to use each different platform effectively, building an audience…so here are my top ten tips for getting started!

 It all starts with having a good plan in place (one that will be revised as you go along and learn more about the platforms).
 Each platform is different, while on Twitter it might be acceptable to post quite a lot each day, doing the same on Facebook or Instagram isn’t.

 Work out how frequently you want to post, what kind of posts you’ll be putting out, what kind of hashtags you’ll be using, etc.

 Along with this planning, you might want to work out some goals for your social media strategy.
 Start small, for example posting x amount of times per day.

 2. Post Consistently

-Another great way to help you build up a following is to interact with other people in a similar fields content.
-Try and avoid just commenting things like “Great!” or “Amazing!”, they’re not really conversation starters, aim to comment something meaningful that could garner a response.
+Another great way to help you build up a following is to interact with other people in similar fields of content.
+Try and avoid just commenting things like “Great!” or “Amazing!”, they’re not really conversation starters, aim to comment on something meaningful that could garner a response.

 4. Check Out The Community

 If you’re struggling to work out what to post, check out what other people in the same kind of field as you are posting, and which posts are getting the most engagement.